LLM Fine-Tuning for Custom AI Business Solutions

 Now it’s time for us to discuss the actual methods of LLM fine-tuning.
 One important note, however.
 Before fine-tuning, you have to choose the right pre-trained LLM.
 There are many LLMs out there, with new ones being created almost every day, so if you haven’t picked one yet, we highly recommend reading our article on the 7 best LLMs for your business needs.
 Choose one of them and improve it with us.

-Fine-tuning methods can be split into two groups: supervised fine-tuning and reinforcement learning from human feedback (RLHF).
+LLM fine-tuning methods can be split into two groups: supervised fine-tuning and reinforcement learning from human feedback (RLHF).
 Let’s start with the first one.

-Supervised fine-tuning
+Supervised fine-tuning large language models

 In supervised fine-tuning, the model is trained on a labeled dataset where each input is associated with a correct answer or label.
 It means that if you're fine-tuning a language model to, for example, classify emails as spam or not spam, the dataset would consist of emails (inputs) paired with labels like “spam” or “not spam”.
 Let’s look at what methods we have for supervised fine-tuning.